Adjust the text size as needed by clicking the buttons below.

 Biography

 Canada is a vast country with complex seismicity.
-With crustal, in-slab, or interface earthquakes in Western Canada to intraplate earthquakes in Eastern Canada, our country is a unique seismic laboratory.
+With crustal, in-slab and interface earthquakes in western Canada along with intraplate earthquakes in Eastern Canada, our country is a unique seismic laboratory.
 Oral traditions of First Nations peoples and early settlers’ writings provide invaluable insights into our seismic past.
-The first recorded Canadian earthquake struck in 1663 in Quebec’s Charlevoix–Kamouraska region, with a magnitude estimated at M 7.3.
-The most destructive quake in Canadian history was a massive M9 ‘megathrust’ quake originating from the Cascadia subduction zone in 1700.
+The first recorded Canadian earthquake struck in 1663 in Québec’s Charlevoix–Kamouraska region, with a magnitude estimated at M7.3.
+The most destructive earthquake in Canadian history was a massive M9 ‘megathrust’ quake originating from the Cascadia subduction zone in 1700.
 First Nations Peoples’ accounts describe landslides, house collapses, and village destruction near present-day Pachena Bay on Vancouver Island.
-Important earthquakes in more recent history include the 1949 M8.1 Haida Gwaii quake in British Columbia and the 1988 M5.9 Saguenay quake in Quebec.
+Important earthquakes in more recent history include the 1949 M8.1 Haida Gwaii earthquake in British Columbia and the 1988 M5.9 Saguenay earthquake in Québec.

 Canadian engineers and researchers from coast-to-coast have developed cutting-edge knowledge and expertise in the field of earthquake engineering and seismic risk mitigation.
 One of the successful initiatives is school seismic mitigation program underway in British Columbia, one of the most comprehensive initiatives of its kind in the world.
 Our experts have contributed to developing Canadian seismic design provisions, among the world’s most advanced, and provided valuable input for international seismic design standards.
 With universities strong in innovation, world-calibre laboratories, and extensive national and international collaborations, Canada excels in training specialist in earthquake engineering and knowledge transfer.